ddev/ddev/docs/content/users/extend/database_types.md

 - `ddev debug check-db-match` will show if your configured project matches the binary database type.
 - `ddev debug migrate-database` allows an automated attempt at migrating your database to a different type/version.
     - This only works with databases of type `mysql` or `mariadb`.
-    - It often can’t work to migrate *from* databases of type `mysql:8.0` because dumps of that type most often can’t be easily imported into all other database types.
+    - MySQL 8.0 has diverged in syntax from most of its predecessors, including earlier MySQL and all MariaDB versions.
+As a result, you may not be able to migrated *from* databases of type `mysql:8.0` because dumps from MySQL 8.0 often have keywords or other features not supported elsewhere.
     - Examples: `ddev debug migrate-database mariadb:10.7`, `ddev debug migrate-database mysql:8.0`.

 ## Caveats